-“Whether you have symptoms or not, it can help you stay informed about your health and move forward with confidence.
-Pregnant women should also get a range of STI tests early on since diseases can impact maternal and fetal health.
+“Whether you have symptoms or not, it can help you stay informed about your health and move forward with confidence,” Nielsen said.
+“Pregnant women also should receive a range of STI tests early on in pregnancy because these infections can impact maternal and fetal health.”

 Women (and men) age 45 and older should have a colon cancer screening even if they do not have any risk factors (normal risk individual).
 Risk factors including smoking, family history, obesity and history of inflammatory bowel disorders will change screening recommendations.
 There is a non-invasive option that you may qualify for that is not as invasive as a colonoscopy.
 Frequency of colonoscopy is every 10 years (if normal) or if your doctor detects warning signs from other test results.

 Nielsen warns diabetes is on the rise in the U.S. and doctors are diagnosing more women at younger ages.